Sales 855.945.7921 | Support 888.277.8514 |

 • Key performance indicators (KPIs) or the unquantifiable impact achieved

-Grant reports typically comprise written narratives that demonstrate how you’ve been using these funds and convince your grantors to continue furnishing your company with grants.
+Grant reports typically comprise written narratives demonstrating how you’ve been using these funds and convincing your grantors to continue furnishing your company with grants.
 These narratives help tell the story of your organization to your funders.
-Grant report writing allows them to understand your organization’s needs and how the funds would benefit the grantor.
+Grant report writing lets them understand your organization’s needs and how the funds would benefit the grantor.

 Why is Grant Reporting so Important?

 Producing a well-crafted grant report will show funders that your organization is organized and can keep track of the funding provided.
 The narrative aspect of your grant report also offers the opportunity to build a rapport with your grantors.
-This relationship can influence the possibility of securing additional funding for your organization and positively impact the overall strategy that informs funding decisions.
+This relationship can influence the possibility of securing additional funding for your organization and positively impact the overall strategy, informing funding decisions.

 While many other factors are involved in securing grants, a solid grant report format is the backbone of proving your organization’s dedication and accountability.
 Furthermore, you can reuse your grant summary report to furnish your organization’s annual reports and newsletters.